Alabama Sales Tax

 There are also specific sales tax rates applied in certain circumstances, most of which relate to agricultural equipment, production equipment, and motor vehicles.
 For instance, a 1.5% sales tax rate applies to sales of machines used for compounding, manufacturing, or processing tangible personal property, as well as the parts and attachments for those machines.
 Additionally, a 3% sales tax rate applies to food purchased from vending machines.

-Starting in October 2018, a 2016 law formally went into effect in Alabama requiring remote sellers to register and collect sales tax through the Alabama Simplified Sellers Use Tax Program (SSUT) if they make sales of $250,000 or more of tangible personal property.
-Section 40-23-67 also outlines some additional situations in which remote sellers must maintain tax compliance to sell in the state.
+Starting in October 2018, a 2016 law formally went into effect in Alabama, requiring remote sellers to register and collect sales tax if they have made sales of $250,000 or more of tangible personal property in the preceding calendar year.
+Section 40-23-67 also outlines some additional situations in which out-of-state sellers must maintain tax compliance to sell in the state.
+Accordingly, online sellers who exceed this economic nexus threshold have a obligation to collect and remit sales tax even if they have no physical presence.

 Shipping and delivery charges are only taxable if the delivery is made in the seller’s own vehicle or one they’ve leased.
 Deliveries through common carriers do not incur sales tax on shipping costs as long as those costs are listed separately on the invoice or receipt and they’re paid directly or indirectly by the purchaser.